 Angela Marshall Hofmann

-Hofmann is the founder and president of World Strategies, LCC and has served as a trusted advisor to members of the U.S. Congress and executive branch, as well as to CEOs and senior executives in complex, multi-national organizations.
+Hofmann is the founder and president of World Strategies, LLC and has served as a trusted advisor to members of the U.S. Congress and executive branch, as well as to CEOs and senior executives in complex, multi-national organizations.
 She has a history of developing innovative public-private partnerships in emerging markets and is known as a catalyst for change and a driver of social entrepreneurship.
 Hofmann has served as the vice president of International Corporate Affairs at Walmart Stores, Inc., where she led the company’s external engagement in 40-plus retail, e-commerce, and sourcing countries around the world.
 She also launched innovative public-private chain capacity building projects focused on transparency, building safety, agricultural development, and women’s economic empowerment in Latin America, Asia, and Africa.
 Hofmann has also served as the international trade counsel on the U.S. Senate Finance Committee under Chairman Max Baucus.